-WSO2 Acquires Leading API Analytics And Monetization Startup Moesif
+WSO2 Acquires Leading API Analytics and Monetization Startup Moesif

-Austin, TX , May 28, 2025 (GLOBE NEWSWIRE) -- WSO2, the leader in enterprise digital infrastructure technology, today announced it has acquired Moesif, a San Francisco-based startup specializing in advanced API analytics and monetization.
-The all-cash acquisition marks a strategic milestone in WSO2's long-term plan to accelerate global growth through targeted inorganic opportunities.
+(MENAFN- Procre8) Dubai, UAE, June 2025 – WSO2, the leader in enterprise digital infrastructure technology, today announced it has acquired Moesif, a San Francisco-based startup specializing in advanced API analytics and monetization.
+The all-cash acquisition marks a strategic milestone in WSO2’s long-term plan to accelerate global growth through targeted inorganic opportunities.

 As part of the agreement, Moesif will operate as an independent subsidiary under WSO2’s API Management Business Unit.
 The Moesif brand and current product offering will be retained, and its leadership along with its team will continue to drive existing business and expand customer growth globally.
 Moesif customers will continue receiving the same level of service and support, while benefiting from WSO2’s global presence and expanded product offerings.
 Moesif’s advanced API analytics and monetization capabilities will also be integrated into WSO2’s product portfolio, bringing enhanced value to existing and future customers.